Jennifer Doudna

 Human Nature, a feature from executive producer Dan Rather and director Adam Bolt, breaks down the science behind CRISPR and encourages viewers to think about the potential implications of this transformative innovation.
 Includes interviews with Jennifer Doudna, as well as IGI scientific directors Jill Banfield and Fyodor Urnov.

-Human Nature is now streaming on Netflix, or visit the film's website for information on how to watch and for accompanying educational resources.
+Human Nature is now streaming on Amazon, or visit the film’s website for information on how to watch and for accompanying educational resources.

 Photos of Jennifer Doudna for media and educational use are available to download here.
 Please attribute photos to “Innovative Genomics Institute, UC Berkeley” or as specified in the download.